Amplitude-Developer-Docs/amplitude-dev-center/docs/data/creating-your-tracking-plan.md

 <p><img alt="Events Page" src={useBaseUrl('/img/events.png')} /></p>

 :::note Tip
-Iteratively recommends the Object-Action Framework as a best practice for governing the structure of your events.
+Amplitude Data recommends the Object-Action Framework as a best practice for governing the structure of your events.
 Each event is associated with an Object in your application (e.g. Song, File, or User) and an Action (e.g. Played, Uploaded, or Logged In).
 :::

 Every event has a name, description, sources it applies to (e.g. iOS, Android), and a set of properties.